Letters from Lodi

 St Amant Winery, 1 Winemaster Way #1, Lodi CA

-Old World style Tempranillo vineyard in Spain's Ribera del Duero region. winedharma.com.
+Old World-style Tempranillo vineyard in Spain's Ribera del Duero region. winedharma.com.

 Everything you need to know about Tempranillo (and more!)

 So let's geek out on the grape itself, a black-skinned variety native to Spain.
-The information on how long grapes with the exact same DNA as today's Tempranillo cultivars have been cultivated in Spain and Portugal is sketchy, but Roman historians reported that wine grapes were grown all over in Spain in the first century AD, and there is archeological evidence of winemaking in Spain dated back some 2,000 years.
+The information on how long grapes with the exact same DNA as today's Tempranillo cultivars have been cultivated in Spain and Portugal is sketchy, but Roman historians reported that wine grapes were grown all over Spain in the first century AD, and there is archeological evidence of winemaking in Spain dated back some 2,000 years.

 What we do know is that there are currently over 500,000 acres of Tempranillo cultivated in Spain.
 To put that figure in perspective, according to the most recent USDA report, there are about 620,000 acres of wine grapes planted in all of California.
 California's leading grapes include Cabernet Sauvignon (94,670 acres), Chardonnay (90,684 acres), Pinot noir (48,041 acres), Merlot (35,962 acres), and Zinfandel (39,578 acres) — suffice to say, all peanuts compared to Spain's 500,000-plus acres of Tempranillo alone.

 Tempranillo, in fact, is currently the fourth most widely planted wine grape in the world.
 Over 87% of it is planted in Spain.
 California?
 Right now, a total of 914 acres.
-Interestingly, Tempranillo has also been showing very promising results in Southern Oregon, where there is currently just over 400 acres planted.
+Interestingly, Tempranillo has also been showing very promising results in Southern Oregon, where there are currently just over 400 acres planted.

 Despite its enormous importance in Europe, obviously, Tempranillo has a long way to go before catching on with American consumers.
 Although it's been only within the past 20 years that most American wine lovers have even heard of the variety, we know from historical accounts that the grape was first introduced to California during the late 1800s, and first known as Valdepeñas.
 According to the U.C.
 Davis Foundation Plant Services page: